Biden administration steps up protection against student loan forgiveness scams

 The administration's efforts to stop these types of scams fall heavily on the shoulders of borrowers themselves: Much of the announced plans focus on increasing efforts to educate the public on how to catch and report scams on their own.

+"You are your own best protection against scammers," says Cordray, who was also formerly the director of the CFPB.

-The White House released a "Do's and Don'ts" tip sheet which emphasized that "you are your best protection against scammers."
+The White House also released a "Do's and Don'ts" tip sheet.
 Among the tips included:

 The administration urged borrowers to sign up to be notified when the application is available, to make sure their loan servicers have their current contact information and to report any scams they encounter to the FTC.